athensresearch/athens/README.md

 # [Pricing](https://opencollective.com/athens)

 Athens is free to use as a local-only desktop app.
 We are currently building out a hosted software service that will start at $6/month.
-We have a self-hosted/on-premise option for enterprises that need to self-host, comparable to GitLab or Mattermost.
-If you are using Athens commercially, please contact us at researchathens@gmail.com.
+[We have a self-hosted/on-premise option for enterprises that need to self-host](https://github.com/athensresearch/athens-backend), comparable to GitLab or Mattermost.
+If you want to use Athens commercially, please contact us at researchathens@gmail.com.

 Please see our [Open Collective](https://opencollective.com/athens) for more details.
 We will be migrating to Stripe from OpenColllective.